Makayla12345678/WorldBallet/memory-bank/progress.md

 3. **Timeline Rendering**: The performance timeline can become cluttered when there are many performances.

 ### Backend Issues
-1. **MongoDB Connection**: The MongoDB connection string in .env is a placeholder and needs to be updated with actual credentials.
-2. **Scraper Robustness**: Current scrapers may break if ballet company websites change their structure.
+1. **Scraper Robustness**: Current scrapers may break if ballet company websites change their structure.
-3. **Error Handling**: Some edge cases in API error handling need improvement.
+2. **Error Handling**: Some edge cases in API error handling need improvement.

 ## Recent Milestones